pointfreeco/swift-snapshot-testing/Documentation/Available-Snapshot-Strategies.md

 # Available Snapshot Strategies

-SnapshotTesting comes with a wide variety of snapshot strategies for a varienty of platforms.
+SnapshotTesting comes with a wide variety of snapshot strategies for a variety of platforms.
 To extend these strategies or define your own, see [Defining Custom Snapshot Strategies](Defining-Custom-Snapshot-Strategies.md).

 If you'd like to submit your own custom strategy, see [Contributing](../CONTRIBUTING.md).